The Social Dilemma: 7 Similar Documentaries You Must See

 Netflix’s ‘The Social Dilemma’ joins the ranks of monumental documentaries that have become synonymous with the platform over the last few years, and why not?
 There’s no better way to encapsulate the essence of a story than a well-rounded documentary.
 Social media has been a talking point ever since its inception, and while its availability gratifies mankind, our debilitating dependency on it simply remains undeniable.
-Created by Jeff Orlowski, ‘The Social Dilemma’ explores how addiction and privacy breaches are features and not bugs, of social media platforms.
+Created by Jeff Orlowski, ‘The Social Dilemma’ explores how addiction and privacy breaches are features, not bugs, of social media platforms.

 7. The American Meme (2018)